HITECHCRIME/HC_SG234_Blank_Sheets/README.md

 Pass hits are too factual
 for the me to care about the fainting

+Blank sheets, don't ya wrap em up (yet)
+Blank sheets, don't ya figure we (should hide em)
+We surrounded and got some corpses to be laid down
+We so sure they gon go underground

-Blank sheets, don't ya wrap em up yet
+Blank sheets, don't ya wrap em up (yet)
-Blank sheets, don't ya figure we should hide em
+Blank sheets, don't ya figure we (should hide em)
 We surrounded and got some corpses to be laid down
 We so sure they gon go underground